6G: Empowering Telecoms and Engineers

 Recent milestones include:

-• South Korea’s government–industry consortium targeting a world-first 6G demo network in 2026.
+- South Korea’s government–industry consortium targeting an initial 6G network service in 2028.

 6G jobs in the market